Entities File Settings

 FeaturesYesThis is a list of features that you want to add for a particular entity.None

-PluralNoThe plural of the entity name, if needed (e.g. Cities would prevent Citys)Entity Name appended with an s
+PluralNoThe plural of the entity name, if needed (e.g. Cities would prevent Citys)_Entity Name pluralized with Humanizer.

 LambdaNoThe value to use in lambda expressions for this entity.First letter of the entity name.